opensimply/OpenSIMPLY/readme.md

 # [Simulation software for Delphi and Free Pascal](https://github.com/opensimply/OpenSIMPLY/)
 OpenSIMPLY is free open source discrete-event simulation software for Delphi and Free Pascal
 ***
-OpenSIMPLY 4.1.0 has been released.
+OpenSIMPLY 4.1.1 has been released.
 ****
-The version contains minor fixes, COMTAY coroutine manager as an engine, improved functionality, new features and DPI support.
+The version contains fixes to prevent Delphi 12 compiler errors.
 ***
 **Download OpenSIMPLY and learn more at [opensimply.org](https://opensimply.org/)**
 ***